 Step-by-Step Guide to Become a Project

 Thank you for your interest in joining Tides.
 This step-by-step guide gives you the information you need to become a project of Tides.
 Please review the tabbed steps in order.
+CLICK on each numbered, grey TAB below for more information.

 If you understand Tides Center’s fiscal sponsorship model and believe it is appropriate for your organization, the first step in the process to become a project of Tides Center is to determine if your project is a good fit for our mission and legal framework.